 The Stanford Department of Public Safety enforces state and local laws pertaining to alcohol and drugs on the Stanford University campus.
 Separate from criminal sanctions, dangerous drinking and behaviors associated with controlled substances may be subject to university disciplinary sanctions up to, and including, termination of employment of staff or expulsion of students.
-For individual students, violations of law or policy may also be referred to the Office of Substance Use Programs Education & Resources (SUPER), and student groups may be referred to the Organization Conduct Board.
+For individual students, violations of law or policy may also be referred to the Office of Substance Use Programs Education & Resources (SUPER) for educational interventions; student groups, residences, and sports teams may be referred to the Stanford Group Accountability Process for disciplinary actions.
 Other Offices reporting to the Vice Provost for Student Affairs may also take action.